-Ratesetter is a British peer-to-peer lending platform that provides loans to households and businesses.
-Since launching in Autumn 2010 it has lent over £1.7bn and expanded to the Australian market in late 2014.
-Ratesetter is a ‘hands-off’ platform, you don’t need to select from individual loan-parts.
-You choose an investment product and rate of return that you would be happy to lend at then wait for the lending market to match your offer.
+RateSetter are a ‘hands-off’ platform with no individual loan-part management/selection: you just choose an investment product and rate.
+For this reason it’s an easier platform to start off with for P2P lending beginners.
+You choose an investment product and rate of return that you would be happy to lend at, then wait for the lending market to match your offer.
 Choose a rate that is too high and your money will be sat there without earning interest.
-Choose a rate that is too low and miss out on higher returns.
+Choose a rate that is too low and miss out on higher returns!

 Provision Fund: Yes

 Sell Out: Yes, fees depend on investment product.

 Speed of Investment: Very fast, depending on the rate you select.

 Cashback: £50 on £1000 invested for a year via the RateSetter cashback link:

 Ratesetter Review 2017

 Ratesetter are one of the most well known UK P2P lending platforms.
 Like Funding Circle the UK Government uses it as a vehicle to invest in companies via the ‘British Business Bank’.
 According to a freedom of information request from Business Insider, as of December 2016 the the Government bank had lent £10 million to small businesses via Ratesetter.
 Ratesetter have a provision fund, which means that to date no-one has lost money though investing via the platform.
 Ratesetter’s trading history, size and proxy-recognition from the government gives it a perceived platform risk lower than its smaller and newer competitors.

 RateSetter’s Business Model

 - RateSetter take an admin fee and ‘Credit Rate Fee’ from accepted borrowers.
 The Credit Rate Fee goes towards the provision fund.